wgabrielong/wgabrielong.github.io/_pages/about.md

 <blockquote>
   For geometrical knowing is of what is always. (<i> Republic, 527b </i>)
 </blockquote>
 I am a senior mathematics major and Greek minor at Bowdoin College.
 My mathematical interests primarily lie in algebraic geometry, broadly construed.
-Right now I am interested in the application of "modern" techniques (eg. computation, motivic homotopy theory) to "classical" problems.
+Right now I am interested in the application of modern techniques from both pure and applied mathematics to classical problems.
 I believe the synthesis of the ancient and modern exemplifies the grandeur of mathematics as a long conversation.<sup>1</sup>
 <br/><br/>

 In a previous life, I worked on problems in computational drug discovery. <br/><br/>